The Complete Guide to the Stunning Spots on Shimoji Island

 Discover the Astonishing Places to Visit on Irabu Island

-One of the other islands amongst the eight Miyako Islands that goes hand in hand with Shimoji Island is Irabu Island.
+Irabu Island is an island that goes hand in hand with Shimoji Island when you visit Miyakojima City.
 It is much larger and has many more stunning beaches and natural spots that you might want to visit.

 Refer to our Irabu Island article to find out what they are!